-Invented at Brennan's but offered many restaurants, it's a dessert to savor.
+Invented at Brennan's but offered at many restaurants, it's a dessert to savor.
 You’ll watch an expert server prepare the dish before your table if you order it at Brennan’s, and the cooking demo includes fire, and lots of sugar.
 And it's a perfect end to Breakfast at Brennan’s.
 They say breakfast is the most important meal of the day, and that’s especially true when it involves brandy milk punch, Brennan’s signature Eggs Hussarde and Bananas Foster (which was invented by the Brennan family in the early 1950’s).

 While it should be on every foodie’s list to try boiled crawfish, there’s plenty of ways to enjoy spicy mudbugs all over town.
-Try a hot dog made with crawfish sausage and topped with crawfish étoufée at Dat Dog.
-A Vietnamese crawfish boils at Boil Seafood House.
+Try a hot dog made with crawfish sausage and topped with crawfish étoufée at Dat Dog, and Vietnamese crawfish boils at Boil Seafood House.
 You can find traditional boiled crawfish and sides at Frankie & Johnny’s and Bevi Seafood Co.